tintulip/tintulip/technologies/GitHub.md

 Branch protection is done on a repository-by-repository basis.
 For each repository, it requires creating a branch protection rule (found within the `branches` section under settings).
 The protection rules currently select `require signed commits` and `include administrators`.
 To prevent force pushes, the `allow force pushes` checkbox is unselected.

+Branch protection is automatically set for all repository when the [github stack](https://github.com/tintulip/cla-organisation/tree/main/github) is ran.
+It will query all repositories and update branch protection for the `main` branch.

 ## Audit Log

 The [audit log](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization) within GitHub allows admins to review the actions performed by members of an organization.